-Although most marriages between U.S. citizens and immigrants are bona fide, some are not.
+Although the vast majority of marriages between U.S. citizens and immigrants are bona fide, some are not.
 It is the job of the USCIS to determine which ones are real and which ones are not.

 1. Always tell the truth, the whole truth and nothing but the truth.